hazelcast/hazelcast/hazelcast-documentation/src/HazelcastSimulator/ExecutingASimulatorTest.md

 	less agents.txt

-As you can see, first column of ips is a public ips, second one is a private ips.
+As you can see, first column of ips is a public ips, second one is a private ips.A public ip address is used for coordinator-agent communication.
+A private ip address is used for client-member and member-member communication.
+A private ip address can't be connected to from outside of the ec2 environment.

 * After the create instances and install agents to them.
 You just need cordinate and run your test suite via `cooordinator`.